-She was an example of a women who feared being alone and wanted someone to love her who would never leave her.
-For her this meant having a baby.
+Tanya Shelton matched the FBI profile almost exactly.
+She was known to be quiet and quite lonely with numerous past claims of pregnancy, however, no baby was ever born nor did she appear to have a partner in her life.
+She was an example of a woman who feared being alone and wanted someone to love her who would never leave her.
+For her, this meant having a baby.
 She pleaded guilty to abduction and was sentenced to 20 years in prison.

 Cases of violence within baby abduction are rare but it has been seen and can be of the most vicious kind.
 Paula Lynn Roach was 24 years old and had been pretending to her estranged boyfriend and family that she was pregnant for the last 8 months.

-Paula Lynn Roach presented the baby to her boyfriend who was immediately suspicious realising this baby was not a new-born but a few weeks old.
+Paula Lynn Roach presented the baby to her boyfriend who was immediately suspicious realizing this baby was not a newborn but a few weeks old.
 She visited a friend who was also very suspicious of this beautiful baby.
-This friend had heard the news of the baby abduction and called the police.
+This friend had heard the news of the baby’s abduction and called the police.

 The case of Paula Lynn Roach was a desperate attempt to find a baby as soon as possible to maintain her ongoing pregnancy story.
 Other women put more thought and planning into how they are going to access a child which can lead to extremely dangerous encounters.